 A: Avoid fish that are territorial, aggressive, or significantly larger than shrimp, as they are more likely to view them as food.
 Cichlids, for example, should be avoided due to their territorial nature.
 Large predatory fish like Oscars and Arowanas are also unsuitable for shrimp tanks.

-Q: Can shrimp and fish live togetherOpens in a new tab. in an aquarium?
+Q: Can shrimp and fish live together in an aquarium?

 A: Yes, shrimp and fish can live together in an aquariums if you choose compatible species, provide a suitable environment, and ensure the well-being of both types of aquatic pets.
 Proper tank size, hiding spots, and regular feeding can help maintain a peaceful community tank.